-The Institute will provide an opportunity for cabinet members to evaluate their individual skills, gifts, and calling against the leadership needs of a rapidly evolving higher education landscape while also exploring of the role of faith-based leadership in the Presbyterian context.
-Our hope is to expand our funding for the Institute in future years and add complementary tracks for middle managers and faculty leaders.
+The Institute will provide an opportunity for aspiring leaders to evaluate their individual skills, gifts, and calling against the leadership needs of a rapidly evolving higher education landscape while also exploring of the role of faith-based leadership in the Presbyterian context.

-Ghandi reminded us that we should “learn as if you were to live forever.”
-My take on his wisdom is that college administrators should embrace the notion that they are always in the process of learning—forever becoming the best, most able leaders they can be.
+Ghandi reminded each of us to “learn as if you were to live forever.”
+College faculty and administrators should embrace this notion—forever becoming the best, most able leaders they can be.

-November 29 – December 1, 2022: An opening workshop that will assess individual leadership styles & growth opportunities, examine external trends and threats to church-related higher education, explore traits of thriving Presbyterian institutions, and address demands on higher education leaders.
+December 5 – December 7, 2023: An opening symposium to assess individual leadership styles & growth opportunities, examine external trends and threats to church-related higher education, explore traits of thriving Presbyterian institutions, and address the demands on higher education leaders.
 Individual leadership roadmaps will be developed and discussed through a peer workshop format.